-Though, after a while, the glamour of it wears off, and it's not so cool anymore.
+Though, after a while, the glamour of smoking wears off, and it's not so cool anymore.
 But, it's too late because now you're addicted.
 The tobacco companies got you, and their plan worked.
 How come?

 Let's take a closer look: